gminato/Python101/README.md

 # Python101

 ## About
-It will contain basic python code
+It will contain basic python code or it will contain nothing